 Skyhawk Men's Basketball | Mark Halsell - Graduate Assistant

-Mark Halsell is in his first season on The University of Tennessee at Martin men’s basketball coaching staff as a graduate assistant.
+Mark Halsell is in his second season on The University of Tennessee at Martin men’s basketball coaching staff as a graduate assistant.

 “One word that I would use to describe Mark is hungry,” Skyhawk head coach Jason James said.
 “He wants to be taught the tools to achieve his goals.
 I have known Mark for a long time and he comes from basketball, he grew up in the game and has seen competition at a very high level.
 He has come here with the right attitude and has made an immediate impact in our program.
 Mark is an ‘anything’ guy – he will do anything that is asked of him to help us be successful.
 Programs need those types of people.
 Mark has a bright future in this profession.”

 Halsell's first season at UT Martin resulted in an Ohio Valley Conference tournament appearance, the ninth such appearance in program history.